Skip to main content

 Six entities under the destination of the PRC were added for acquiring U.S.-origin items in support of the PRC’s military modernization, dilatory and evasive conduct during end-use checks, and procurement of U.S.-origin items for Iran’s weapons of mass destruction and unmanned aerial vehicle (UAV) programs.

 This rule also removes two entities from the Entity List following new information received and reviewed by the interagency End-User Review Committee, chaired by BIS and in which the Departments of Defense, State, and Energy participate.
-Heifi, an entity listed under the destination of the PRC, has been removed following its dissolution.
+Hefei Bitland, an entity listed under the destination of the PRC, has been removed following its dissolution.
 Sandvine Incorporated, an entity listed under the destinations of Canada, India, Japan, Malaysia, Sweden, and the UAE, has been removed following significant reforms to address and prevent the misuse of its technology in ways that undermine democracy and abuse human rights.
 More information on the removal of Sandvine may be found here.

 “We are vigilant in defending U.S. national security from bad actors who seek to evade U.S. sanctions and export controls,” said Under Secretary of Commerce for Industry and Security Alan F. Estevez.
 “Our actions today send a message to malicious actors that if they violate our controls, they will pay a price.”